-For some, seeing automatic system update notifications appear on the desktop every day can be annoying.
-But you can turn off automatic software update checking on Ubuntu — and we’ll show you how.
+For some, seeing automatic system update notifications appear on the desktop every day is annoying.
+But you can turn off automatic software update checking on Ubuntu — and in this post we show you how.

 First things first: disabling automatic update checking is not recommended.
 But there may be reasons why you either want to or need to control the process manually.

-You may be intentionally holding back on a new version of a mission critical package or app; you may be skipping a newer kernel release or driver update.
+You may be intentionally holding back on a new version of a mission critical package or app, or you may be skipping a newer kernel release or driver update.

 You may be trying to save bandwidth over a mobile or metered internet connection.
 Update checking can download as much as 300MB¹ over the course of a single month (depending on how which sources, archives and PPAs you have enabled).

 Whatever the reason you have, you don’t have to be bugged if you don’t want to.